piyush-kachhadiya/piyush-kachhadiya/README.md

 ## Projects

+### WazifaMe

+[Wazifame](https://www.wazifame.com/) is a job portal targeted for candidates and employers located in Middle East and North Africa Region.
+I was resnposible to implement features such as authentication with Google, Linkedin, Photo Upload restrictions and Cropping.
+I was also primarily responsible to enhance website performance and implement best practices for technical SEO.

 ### Compliance View

 [Compliance View](https://www.compliance-view.com/) is a management consulting firm focused on information security, Compliance View offers a wide array of protective services to assure that your organization is secure.
 I was responsible for creating their website and backend software which helps them collaborate with their clients and generate PCI DSS ROC v4 Compliance Reports.
 I also created AI Chatbot for their clients that gathers information for SAQ reports and generates various types of SAQ reports automatically.
 Tech Stack: Open AI APIs, MERN Stack, Python